This process is for new implementations. If you need to change your domain name, please consult with Customer Care.

 Setting up Your Domain

-yourcompany.com) through a reputable domain registrar, such as:
+yourcompany.com) through a reputable domain registrar.

 The domain provider should provide documentation and support for using their portal.

 You can generally buy your SSL certificate through the same provider as your domain.
 You will need to buy a Wildcard SSL Certificate, as well.
 A Wildcard SSL certificate allows you to secure unlimited encrypted sub-domains that correspond with your main domain.

 DirectScale now offers a free SSL service powered by LetsEncrypt.org.
 If you wish to use this service:

 Contact your Implementation Consultant to let them know you will be using the service.

 Point your Domain Name System (DNS) from your purchased domains to DirectScale’s domains.